wesjrock/ignis/README.md

 ![Screenshot 3](img/host.png)

-The Host interface
+The Host interface: in this case, the professor added an event called Aula Incrível which is a lecture and started hosting it.

 ![Screenshot 4](img/user1.png)

-The user interface
+The user interface: the student registered himself in the app and now he can participate.

 ![Screenshot 5](img/user2.png)